aabbtree77/esp32-vpn/README.md

   This code might be useful for connecting the monitor SSD1306 and doing simple async stuff without interrupts which is kind of amazing, but
   I do not recommend this path due to a tiny RAM.

 - **minisantos_test**.
-This code is adapted from [the github repo by Rui Santos][micropython-Rui-Santos], and with it I am able to control the LED on ESP32 remotely via MQTT.
+This code is adapted from [the github repo by Rui Santos][micropython-Rui-Santos], and with it I am able to control LED on ESP32 remotely via MQTT.
 This proves that the network configuration parameters are correctly set.
-The sync/blocking way is fine, after a lost Wifi the device reboots into the repl (no continuous operation with reconnection, just testing everything else).
+The sync/blocking way is fine, after a lost Wifi the device stops operating and just reboots into the repl (no continuous operation with reconnection, just testing everything else).

 - **minisantos_prod**.
 Same as **minisantos_test**, except that the device reconnects after a lost connection (tested it).

 - **mqtt_dht_sync_test**.
-Same as **minisantos_test**, except that the device also measures the temperature and humidity values and sends them to the MQTT broker.
+Same as **minisantos_test**, except that the device also sends the sensor values to the MQTT broker.

 - **mqtt_dht_sync_prod**.
-Same as **minisantos_prod**, except that the device also measures the temperature and humidity values and sends them to the MQTT broker.
+Same as **minisantos_prod**, except that the device also sends the sensor values to the MQTT broker..

 ## MicroPython